-As at 31 December 2022, investments in subsidiaries: THUF 11,555,730.
+As at 31 December 2023, investments in subsidiaries: THUF 11,555,730.

-For more detailed information refer to Note 2 d) vii "Valuation of Investments" and Note 6 "Investments in subsidiaries and other investments" to the separate financial statements.
+For more detailed information refer to Note 2 d) vii "Valuation of Investments" and Note 6 "Investments in subsidiaries and other investments".

 The key audit matter

 The Company acts as a holding entity within RÁBA Group and thus its main assets are investments in unquoted subsidiaries.
 In the separate financial statements investments in subsidiaries are stated at cost, less any related impairment.